 Selected Academic Papers

-2020 Tovaglie Perugine: Rural Handicraft or Product for a New Consumer Age?
-Forthcoming paper for the annual conference of the Renaissance Society of America, now postponed to 2021 conference due to COVID19
+2021 Tovaglie Perugine: Rural Handicraft or Product for a New Consumer Age?
+Annual Conference of the Renaissance Society of America

 2019 Painted Performance: Art and Theatre in an Umbrian Confraternity, PhD Research for the Seminar School of Advanced Study, University of London.
 This paper was awarded most Impressive Presentation of the Year 2019-20